Barry Keoghan criticises BA for losing luggage on flight to LA for the Oscars

 Barry Keoghan has criticised British Airways for its “bad customer service” after losing his suitcase on the way to Los Angeles for the Oscars.

-The Irish actor said he had brought “tons of sentimental stuff” for the show on Sunday and said the airline could not “seem to be helpful in one bit”.
+The Dublin actor said he had brought “tons of sentimental stuff” for the show on Sunday and said the airline could not “seem to be helpful in one bit”.

 Keoghan is nominated for best supporting actor at the 95th Academy awards for his role in dark Irish comedy The Banshees Of Inisherin.